bfut/unvivtool/cli/README.md

 EXAMPLE 6
       unvivtool d -dnl80 -x -we archive.viv archive_viv

-      Real-world example of an archive with an archive header of a fixed directory length of 80 bytes (-dnl80).
-The supposed filenames are non-printable characters that are represented in hexadecimal (base16) on extraction to disk (-x).
-The archive contains a large number of files that are expected in a specific order; the complete re-encoding command is written to 'archive.viv.txt' (-we).
+      Decodes archive with fixed 80-byte directory entry length header (-dnl80).
+      Its filenames contain non-printable characters that are extracted to hexadecimal form (base16) (-x).
+Because the archive contains a large number of files, the complete re‑encoding command is written to 'archive.viv.txt' (-we) for convenience.

 EXAMPLE 7
       unvivtool e -alf4 car.viv car.fce car00.tga carp.txt fedata.fsh fedata.eng

       -alf<N>    align file offsets to given power-of-two boundary <N>
       a typical value is 4

+EXAMPLE 8
+      unvivtool r -alf4 car.viv path/to/file.ext

+      Replaces 'file.ext' (names must match) in existing archive, keeping all other files intact.
+With '-alf4', file offsets are aligned to 4-byte boundaries.
+Without '-alf4', the alignment used in the original archive is kept based on a guess from the original file offsets.
 ```

 ## Documentation
 ```
 Usage: unvivtool d [<options>...] <path/to/input.viv> [<path/to/output_directory>]
        unvivtool e [<options>...] <path/to/output.viv> <paths/to/input_files>...
+       unvivtool r [<options>...] <path/to/archive.viv> <path/to/replacement_file>
        unvivtool <path/to/input.viv>
        unvivtool <paths/to/input_files>...

 Commands:
-  d            Decode and extract files from VIV/BIG archive e            Encode files in new VIV/BIG archive
+  d            Decode and extract files from VIV/BIG archive e            Encode files in new VIV/BIG archive r            Replace existing file in VIV/BIG archive

 Options:
   -aot         decoder Overwrite mode: auto rename existing file